 The Arch Linux Wiki is so good that I can easily follow the Installation guide and it is done.

-It is like a non-GUI operating system and we need some more to setup a GUI system.
+It is super easy to install packages with Pacman.
+Everything is there and Arch also has a repository (ArchLinux User Repository) for user packages.
+For example, it is like a non-GUI operating system and we need some more to setup a GUI system.

 # Login Manager sudo pacman -s lightdm lightdm-gtk-greeter # X Window sudo pacman -S xorg-server xorg-apps xorg-xinit